International Economics student profile

 - Development Economics

-Optional modules: Financial Economics and Asset Pricing, Econometric Modelling, Monetary Theory and Policy, Developments in Macroeconomics, Developments in Microeconomics, Industrial Economics, Comparative Banking, Environmental Economics, Corporate Finance and Derivatives, Applied Economics, Time Series Econometrics.
+Plus a range of modules from a list of options including: Financial Economics and Asset Pricing, Applied Econometrics, Developments in Macroeconomics, Developments in Microeconomics, Industrial Economics, Environmental Economics, Corporate Finance and Derivatives, Central Banking and Financial Crises.

 Teaching and learning